A symbol of summer and a favorite of kids, sunflowers can grow to impressive heights or be just knee-high depending on the variety.

-Remarkably fun and very hardy — perfect for kids!
-Home gardeners are growing sunflowers for their full, rich sunset colors and large blooms.
-Easy to plant from seed, they are available in sizes ranging from miniatures at 1-2 feet tall (good for edging) to 20 feet tall with 2 foot diameter blooms.
-They germinate easily and are fascinating and rewarding to watch, and provide fun seeds to harvest at the end of the summer, making them the ideal seed for children.
+Home gardeners are growing sunflowers for their rich colors and large blooms.
+Easy to plant from seed, they are available in sizes ranging from miniatures at 1 to 2 feet tall – good for edging – to over 10 feet tall with 2 foot diameter blooms.

 How to Plant: